SublimeText/LaTeXTools/README.markdown

 ### Technical note: Detection of LilyPond scopes in LaTeX code

-In order to accurately map `.tex` line numbers to `.lytex` line numbers and vice-versa, LyTeXTools must be able to unambiguously identify LilyPond scopes, both within the source (`.lytex`) file and within the LilyPond-generated, preprocessed `.tex` file.
+In order to accurately map `.tex` line numbers to `.lytex` line numbers and vice-versa, LyTeXTools must be able to unambiguously identify LilyPond scopes, both within the source (`.lytex`) file and within the LilyPond-generated `.tex` file.

 LilyPond scopes in the `.lytex` file are trivial to identify: